Investing in a Mutual Fund or ETF

 Investors receive returns from the mutual fund in the form of dividends, interest payments from the underlying securities; capital gains that the fund experiences, and the redemption of shares at their NAV if the underlying holdings increase in price.
 Many advantages come with investing in a mutual fund, including access to a professionally and actively managed fund.
 Furthermore, mutual funds can quickly diversify a portfolio as it invests in hundreds of stocks.
 Diversification maximizes returns by investing in a wide range of securities, each of which reacts differently to the same occurrence.

-However, the biggest disadvantage of mutual funds is the expensive fees that accompany them.
+However, the biggest disadvantage of mutual funds is high fees.
 The fees are broken down into ongoing annual charges to cover transaction fees and management fees.

 An ETF is structured similarly to a mutual fund, but trades like a stock on an exchange.
 ETFs are passively managed and their performance is meant to track underlying indexes, including sectors, fixed income, global investments, commodities, and currencies.
 ETFs are unique due to their ability to be traded throughout the day on the secondary market, at a price that resembles the underlying NAV; but is independent of it.
 ETFs have significantly lower annual fees compared to mutual funds.